diffpy.srfit.fitbase package

 FitContributions generate a residual function for a FitRecipe.
 A FitContribution associates an Equation for generating a signal, optionally one or more ProfileGenerators or Calculators that help in this, and a Profile that holds the observed and calculated signals.

-See the examples in the documention for how to use a FitContribution.
+See the examples in the documentation for how to use a FitContribution.

 FitContribution class.